tedneward/Azgaarnoth/Classes/Mystic/Nomad.md

     npc.actions.append("***Nomad’s Gate (7 psi; concentration, 1 hr.).*** You create a 5-foot cube of dim, gray light within 5 feet of you.
 You create an identical cube at any point of your choice within 1 mile that you have viewed within the past 24 hours.
 Until your concentration ends, anyone entering one of the cubes immediately teleports to the other one, appearing in an unoccupied space next to it.
 The teleportation fails if there is no space for the creature to appear in.")

 def thirdeye(npc):
-    npc.bonusactions.append("***Psychic Focus.*** While focused on this discipline, you have darkvision with a range of 60 feet.
-If you already have darkvision with that range or greater, increase its range by 10 feet.")
+    npc.bonusactions.append("***Psychic Focus: Third Eye.*** While focused on this discipline, you have darkvision with a range of 60 feet.
+If you already have darkvision with that range or greater, increase its range by 10 feet.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.bonusactions.append("***Tremorsense (2 psi; concentration, 1 min.).*** You gain tremorsense with a radius of 30 feet, which lasts until your concentration ends.")